bastienleonard/pysfml-cython/doc/sphinx/source/building.rst

 options that you may need or find useful.

 ``--inplace`` means that the module will be dropped in the current directory.
-I find this more practical, so it makes it easier to test the module once built.
+I find this more practical, as it makes it easier to test the module once built.

-``--compiler=mingw32`` obviously means that `MinGW`_
-will be invoked instead of the default compiler.
+``--compiler=mingw32`` obviously means that `MinGW`_ will be invoked instead of the default compiler.
 This is needed when you want to use GCC on Windows.
-This command will show you the list of compiler you
-specify: ``python setup.py build_ext --help-compiler``.
+This command will show you the list of compilers you can specify: ``python setup.py build_ext --help-compiler``.
+Visual Studio is the default compiler and should work without using this option.

 In the end, the command will look something like this::